 His research interests include live electronic/acoustic instrument performances, laptop ensembles, physical/gestural musical controls, and interactive musical systems.
 His on-going research projects include musical control involving touch surfaces, networked musical communication, laptop orchestra development, and programming for sound diffusion in loudspeaker orchestras.

-Nick’s current dissertation research involves orchestral works involving electronic instruments, the creation of an embedded electronically driven acoustic instrument (AEMI, the actuated embedded musical instrument), and a concerto for the instrument.
+Nick’s past dissertation research involves orchestral works involving electronic instruments, the creation of an embedded electronically driven acoustic instrument (AEMI, the actuated embedded musical instrument), and a concerto for the instrument.

 Nick is particularly interested in collaborating with other artists and scholars.
 His collaborative work has been in performance and programming with The Three Computeers, [Sound | Mediation], and Tom LaPann (INTUIT).
 He has recently collaborated with Nick Erickson on Origin, a work for Movement Theatre performance in Edinburgh, Scotland.
 His collaborative efforts have always sought to create meaningful (often non-verbal) interactions through movement and sound.